greggersaurus/OpenSteamController/README.md

 * Hook up debugger to Steam Controller?
     * Use debugger on LPCXpresso11U37H Evaluation board OM13074
     * Create pogo pin adapter to debug spot on Steam Controller
-        * Need to understand how to connect 10 pin header to 6 ping DEBUG
+        * Need to understand how to connect 10 pin header to 6 ping DEBUG (if possible...)

 ### EEPROM Assumption